 This is an introductory survey course in the history of western art from ca. 600 to 1599 CE.
 Art and architecture produced in Europe will be analyzed for its cultural, historical as well as political significance.
 Major works of art along with the concept of the artist and architect will be explored during the Medieval and Renaissance.
 This course will also include Islamic art and architecture.
 Students will develop a vocabulary to discuss works of art and become familiar with a variety of art and architecture related media and methods.

 Recommended: English Writing 1A or English as a Second Language 5

-This is an online course with images, concepts and vocabulary presented through lecture videos, a required text, art history videos, discussion forums, and additional readings
+This is an online course with images, concepts and vocabulary presented through weekly lecture videos and assignments, discussion forums, and additional readings